 You never know what Coronado Animal Control Unit may be lurking around the corner waiting to give you that fine.

 Just avoid it by making sure you are leashing your dog.
 Nobody wants to pay $500.

 Always clean up after your pet.

-Luckily there are a lot of doggy poop bags where you can easily grab and go.
+Luckily there are a lot of doggy poop bags that you can easily grab and go.

-There really is no excuse if you do not pick up after pet.
+There really is no excuse if you do not pick up after your pet.

 With the amount of accessible dog poop bags.
 I am sure your little pet will thank you.